 - Drop off raw materials for a meal to the center when the kitchen is open.

 - Help prepare a meal in our kitchen working alongside our Food Service Managers and other volunteers*

 - Serve food from our serving line

 - Work in the dining room refilling drinks, clearing plates, wiping tables, and keeping the facility clean

 - Anyone interested in volunteering in the kitchen can send an email to Bill.Schack@cesctlh.org.

 We are always looking for Volunteer Meal Groups from our community.
 Please consider organizing a group and help improve the lives of those who use The Kearney Center one meal at a time.
 As a Volunteer Meal Group, you will immediately see the impact of your generosity in the grateful faces of the men and women who walk through our serving line.
 A warm meal, a safe place to sleep, and caring support from staff and volunteers – these simple things transform lives every day.

-Individual volunteers will be an integral part of the food service program and we always welcome new people.
+Individual volunteers are an integral part of the food service program and we always welcome new people.
 Individuals who wish to volunteer for their own personal reasons with no institutional obligation are welcome anytime.

 Volunteers will be required to practice safe food handling, food storage, sanitizing procedures, and proper hand washing while working in kitchen.
 No food handling certification will be required of volunteers.